DavisLaboratory/scDECAF/README.md

 **lambda:** Shrinkage regulariser penalty.

-**K:** Scalar.
-This iss number of components in the CCA model.
+**n_components:** Scalar.
+This is number of components in the CCA model.
 Has to be smaller than the number of gene sets in `genesetlist` or the prunned `genesetlist`.

+**k**: Scalar.
+Number of nearest neighbors for cell type refinement.